Ogre Battle: The March of the Black Queen: Gameplay

+Each stage has a boss; defeating the boss completes the mission.
+Both during and after the stage, towns and temples can be visited to gain information or items.
 There are twenty-five main stages in the game, with some variation possible in how the stages are played.
 There are also four hidden stages accessible through the main game with an additional stage as an easter egg.
 The game can be completed without finishing all the stages.
 There are thirteen different endings to the main game, depending on the conduct of the player during the course of the game.